 Michael Boggs, MBA, CSCS

 Before coming to PCC, I spent 20 years working as a fitness professional for companies such as the YMCA, Providence Health System, Riverplace Athletic Club and Norwegian Cruise Line.
 I went back to school and earned a Master’s degree and started my own fitness business partnering with a group of medical professionals providing specialized fitness assessments and post-rehabilitation exercise.
 During this time I found that my fitness knowledge and experiences were also in demand at local colleges.
 I soon began teaching Fitness and Health courses part-time at Clark College, Concordia University and PCC.
-When a Full-Time position in the FT Program became available in 2010, I jumped at the chance to join PCC.
+When a position became available in 2010, I jumped at the chance to join PCC full-time.

-I teach a variety of courses within the Fitness Technology program: FT 104 Fitness Assessment and Programming I, FT 201 Fitness Assessment and Programming III, FT 203 Fitness Promotion and two of the Professional Activity courses, Weight Training and Team Sports.
-I also teach courses that are used as prerequisites for some FT classes: PE 295 Health and Fitness for Life and PE 181 Weight Training.
+I teach a variety of courses within the Exercise Science program: FT 104 Fitness Assessment, FT 201 Advanced Fitness Assessment and Prescription, FT 203 Fitness Promotion and two of the Professional Activity courses, Weight Training and Team Sports.
+I also teach courses that are used as prerequisites for some ES classes: PE 295 Health and Fitness for Life and PE 181 Weight Training.

 My life outside of PCC revolves around my family, friends, community and the beautiful Northwest.
 I live in the South Beaverton area with my wife and two boys and coach youth sports year-round for Southridge Youth Football, Westside YMCA Basketball and Murray Hill Little League baseball.
 My family and I love to camp, hike, fish and just enjoy traveling and exploring what the Northwest has to offer.